ALIYA2Group/Mod20_Segment_3/README.md

 ## Reason topic was selected

 We selected this topic because we wanted to predict at what point in time would the sea ice shrink.
+It is a topic that all the team members felt passionate about and wanted to explore.

 ## Description of the source of data